Xponential Australian Major Gifts Benchmarking Study

 Benchmarking is a useful tool to inform best practice and program performance.
 This study will be data driven, so will provide objective results to understand how variables affect major gifts fundraising in Australia.

-You will gain an understanding of industry standards such as:
+You will gain an understanding of industry standards:

 Length of time between prospect identification and first major gift